oarabilekoore/file-interaction/README.md

 ## Licensing

-This project is under no MIT.
+This project is under MIT.